 In view of the size and nature of the Group's operations, the Group has an in-house function for its internal control evaluation.
 Currently the functions are focused on the active subsidiaries.
-An external consultant was contracted to provide certain system checks on the operational activities at PIR and later for the new property division.
+An external consultant was contracted to provide certain system checks on the operational activities at PIR and Motel Desa.